Henrique Trevisan

-Henrique de Souza Trevisan (born 20 January 1997) is a Brazilian professional footballer who plays as a centre-back for J1 League club FC Tokyo.
+Henrique de Souza Trevisan (born 20 January 1997) is a Brazilian professional footballer who plays as a centre-back for club Kyoto Sanga.

 Club career

 Trevisan joined the youth academy of Figueirense in 2012.
 Trevisan made his professional debut with Figueirense in a 2-0 Campeonato Brasileiro Série A loss to Sport Recife on 11 December 2016.
 On 26 August 2020, Trevisan signed with Famalicão in the Portuguese Primeira Liga.
 On 17 February 2021, he signed with a Japanese professional football club Oita Trinita in J1 League.

 In January 2022, he signed for FC Tokyo.